 The third main finding is that it is possible to simultaneously improve public health and economic outcomes.
-The output maximizing policy, which involve a weekly subsidy of \$350, a duration of 13 months, and no lockdown, reduces deaths by nearly 20 percent and increases two-year output by nearly 2 percentage points, compared with no mitigation.
-Furthermore, this policy is also Pareto improving.
-Larger subsidies can reduce deaths by up to 50 percent without a corresponding reduction in output.
-Finally, I find that the best Pareto improving policy-which involves a weekly subsidy of \$1050, a duration of 7 months, and no lockdown-reduces deaths by nearly 60 percent, while reducing output by less than 2 percent, relative to no mitigation.
-Note that these policies are Pareto improving even though the subsidies are fully funded with a consumption tax.
+The output-maximizing policy, which involves a weekly subsidy of \$500, a duration of 10 months, and no lockdown, reduces deaths by 27 percent and increases two-year output by nearly 1 percentage point, compared with no public mitigation.
+Furthermore, this policy is Pareto improving.
+Larger subsidies can reduce deaths by up to 45 percent without a corresponding reduction in output, relative to no public mitigation.
+Finally, I find that the best Pareto improving policy-which involves a weekly subsidy of \$700, a duration of 10 months, and no lockdown-reduces deaths by 36 percent, while also slightly increasing output, relative to no public mitigation.